 I didn’t think that this helped students in the long run.
 Eventually, there will be the final Year 12 exam if they want to have the High School Certificate.
 In 2022, 176.3% of students met the requirements of a Senior Secondary Certificate or equivalent.
 In some rural places, the figure is closer to 50%.
 We’re talking basic education.

-Of course, there is a thriving trades industry in Australia that does not require Year 12 qualification.
-While this may be a good thing for some, it does little to lift the literacy rate of the country in the long term.
+Of course, there is a thriving trades industry in Australia that does not require a Year 12 qualification.
+While this may be good for some, it does little to raise the country’s literacy rate in the long term.

-Our two boys benefitted much from the education system here.
-They had very devoted teachers and without the constant stress of exams; they have enjoyed their learning and did well.
-My wife played a huge role in keeping them on track and interested at the same time — not an easy feat.
+Our two boys benefited greatly from the education system here.
+They had very devoted teachers and, without the constant stress of exams, they enjoyed their learning and did well.
+My wife played a huge role in keeping them on track and interested at the same time , not an easy feat.

 But I feel that the education system could benefit from a little more “push”.
 There is almost a careless disregard for academic achievements, and this becomes a concern as the world changes.

-As the government talks about bringing back manufacturing and going high tech with green energy, quantum computing and AI.
-I can only wonder how will we do that if 1 in 5 kids leave school without basic high school qualification.
+As the government talks about bringing back manufacturing and going high-tech with green energy, quantum computing, and AI.
+I can only wonder how we will do that if 1 in 5 kids leave school without a basic high school qualification.

 My thoughts